DTUComputeTONIA/MAvsEAonCliff/README.md

 @inproceedings{doerr2023metropolis,
-  title={How Well Does the Metropolis Algorithm Cope With Local Optima?}, author={Doerr, Benjamin and El Ghazi El Houssaini, Taha and Rajabi, Amirhossein and Witt, Carsten}, booktitle={Proceedings of the Genetic and Evolutionary Computation Conference}, year={2023}, organization={ACM}
+  title={How Well Does the Metropolis Algorithm Cope With Local Optima?}, author={Doerr, Benjamin and El Ghazi El Houssaini, Taha and Rajabi, Amirhossein and Witt, Carsten}, booktitle={Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '23)}, year={2023}, organization={ACM}
 }